dbrennand/home-ops/docs/ansible/pihole.md

 1. Login to the Tailscale [admin portal](https://login.tailscale.com/admin/machines).

 2. Copy the Tailnet IP of the Raspberry Pi 3.
-The hostname should be `pihole`.
+The hostname should be `pihole01`.

-3. Select the `pihole` machine in the portal and under machine settings, select **Disable key expiry**.
+3. Select the `pihole01` machine in the portal and under machine settings, select **Disable key expiry**.

 4. Go to your Tailnet's [DNS settings](https://login.tailscale.com/admin/dns) and under *Nameservers*, choose **Add nameserver** > **Custom...**.